flatsurf/sage-flatsurf/installer/unix/README.md

 This only works for the platforms for which sage-flatsurf and its dependencies are available, i.e., at the time of this writing, Linux and macOS on x86\_64.

+## Graphical Installer for Linux

+Linux users do not expect programs to have graphical installers.
+Rather they expect things to be present in their distribution directly.
+Eventually we should bring sage-flatsurf downstream to the distributions.
+In the meantime, we included a few .desktop files which (at least on a standard Ubuntu and Mint) lets you launch things from a file explorer.

+For a graphical macOS installer, see the README in ../macos.